valtiojs/valtio-yjs/README.md

 It started as an experiment, and the experiment is finished.
 Now, it's in alpha.
-We encourage users to try it in non-trivial apps, and find bugs.
+We encourage developers to try it in non-trivial apps, and find bugs.

 ## Install